Fall 2 2018

 Geospatial intelligence (GEOINT) leverages geographic information science and technology (including cartography, geographic information systems, remote sensing, and global positioning systems) with intelligence tradecraft to develop intelligence products that support national security, disaster response, and international relief efforts.

 Students who successfully complete GEOG 884 will have a basic understanding of geographic information systems.
 These data products will be used in a variety of application scenarios, using commercially available software tools.
-Finally, each student will develop a capstone project of their own design, demonstrating their mastery of basic concepts of GIS acquired in the course.
+Finally, each student will develop a capstone project of their own design, demonstrating their mastery of the basic concepts of GIS acquired in the course.

 What will be expected of you?